 Day Two: Let there be bubbly!

 Make sure to check the tour schedules for all Champagne houses beforehand and book in advance.
-They might sell out, some champagne houses are closed on strange days, some have off hours, or there might not be an English-speaking guide available.
+They might sell out, some champagne houses are closed on odd days, some have off hours, and English tours can book up pretty quickly.
+Having made all the reservations in advance, we begin our Champagne tour.

 Champagne Veuve Clicquot

 Veuve Clicquot offers a few tours from one to four hours in duration.
-Each tour includes a cellar visit and tasting, you choose which wines.
+Each tour includes a cellar visit and tasting; you choose which wines.
 The cellars are impressive and the story of Maison Veuve Clicquot is certainly one worth knowing.
 This woman was a pioneer in winemaking at a time when women were not even allowed to have bank accounts.
 The tour can be made private at an additional cost.

 Reservations: veuveclicquot.com